 Preferred Light Modifiers:

-- The larger the softbox the better, and not shy to use scrims when gradients make the photo.
+- The larger the softbox the better (try a 4x6 one and see the difference), and not shy to use scrims when gradients make the photo.

 If hard shadows are driving the shoot, a default to bare-bulb and a variety of reflective materials.